emberjs/rfcs/text/0311-angle-bracket-invocation.md

 an alternative to the classic ("curlies") invocation syntax.

-Unlike the original RFC, the angle bracket invocation syntax proposed here is purely syntatical and does not affect the semantics.
+Unlike the original RFC, the angle bracket invocation syntax proposed here is purely syntactical and does not affect the semantics.
 The invocation style is largely transparent to the invokee and can be used to invoke both classic components as well as [custom components](https://github.com/emberjs/rfcs/pull/213).

 Since the original angle bracket RFC, we have worked on a few experimental implementation of the feature, both and in Ember and Glimmer.
-These experiments allowed us to attempt using the feature in real apps, and we have learned some valuable insights throught these usage.
+These experiments allowed us to attempt using the feature in real apps, and we have learned some valuable insights throughout these usage.

 The original RFC proposed using the `<foo-bar ...>` syntax, which is the same syntax used by web components (custom elements).
 While Ember components and web